Zywave/booster/src/_areas/design-system/patterns/multi-picker.md

 ## Usage

 Appropriate for lists larger than 7-10 options that may require a user to add and remove multiple options.
-The Mutli-picker allows a user to search through a large organized list to find and select multiple options.
+The Multi-picker allows a user to search through a large organized list to find and select multiple options.
 It makes the selections clear and easy to remove.

 <hr>

 ## Components

-The following are the basic elements for creating a Multi-picker.
+The following are the basic components for creating a Multi-picker.
 For detailed documentation on our Multi-picker, view the [](https://xd.adobe.com/view/5de56467-92d7-4c5c-8514-3bea26b21b1b-08b6/grid)[Multi-picker design specs](https://xd.adobe.com/view/a3a6fa71-a1f0-4665-8eeb-20ee68e11de7-f6f5/grid).

 <br>

 #### **Dialog (optional)**

-A Dialog can be used as the base to display all of the components within a multi-picker.
+A Dialog can be used as the base to display all of the components within a Multi-picker.
 For more information, see [Dialog documentation](/design-system/components/dialogs/).

 ![Multi-picker - dialog box](/images/multipicker_dialog.svg)